tdauth/the-siege-of-minas-tirith/README.md

 ## Description

 Two forces fight each other over the city Minas Tirith.
-Gondor must protect the White Tree at any cost until the Army of Dead arrives.
+Gondor must protect the White Tree at any cost until the Army of the Dead arrives.
-Mordor has to destroy the White Tree before the Army of Dead arrives and kills them all.
+Mordor has to destroy the White Tree before the Army of the Dead arrives and kills them all.

 Every player can choose one hero from a number of characters from the Lord of the Ring movies.